snezhana-dorogova/checklist-api-automation/README.md

 5. For POST, DELETE, PATCH, PUT operations ensure action has been performed correctly in the system.
 6. Verify that HTTP headers are as expected: Content-Type, Connection, Expires, ...
 7. Verify that information is NOT leaked via headers.
-8. Response is received in a timely manner (within reasonable expected time).

 # Rate limits